-(a) The average values presents a twelve month average of the month end values.
+The average value presents a twelve month average of the month end values.
 The high and low valuations for each market risk component represent the highest and lowest month end value during 1999.

+In June 1999, seasonal dynamics in the U.S. power markets caused Enron’s value at risk to increase significantly.

+To come

-(b) Includes only the risk related to the financial instruments that serve as hedges and does not include the related underlying hedged item.
+Includes only the risk related to the financial instruments that serve as hedges and does not include the related underlying hedged item.

+Enron’s hedging activity decreased following the sale and exchange of Enron’s interest in EOG (see Note 2 to the Consolidated Financial Statements).

 Accounting Policies